Fried Bologna, or Fried Baloney, is one of those old school sandwiches. Soft white bread, a schmear of mustard and crisp fried bologna!

 I know the title of this says “Fried Bolgona Sandwich” but does anyone actually pronounce it as “Bologna?”
 We don’t.
 It’s baloney to us.
 So I guess I should have titled this Fried Baloneys since we don’t really say the sandwich part either.
 It is understood that when you say you want some fried baloney that you are referring to a sandwich.

-For those of you who have enjoyed a fried baloney, you are probably particular about the way you like yours.
+- For those of you who have enjoyed a fried baloney, you are probably particular about the way you like yours.
 There are all kinds of techniques and toppings and condiments folks like.
-And you probably like it whatever way yo Momma made it.
+And you probably like it whatever way your Momma made it.
 And of course, that will always be the right way.
-If you’ve never had this before then you are probably scratching your head wondering why on earth anyone would ever eat baloney, much less fry it.
-Well, cause it’s good.
-Simple as that.

-This is probably one of my husband’s favorite sandwiches.
-He ate these a lot as a kid and he still loves them now.
-Now his particular approach to this sandwich is to use thin cut baloney, and fry it till it’s dark and then slap it on some white bread with a good glob of mayo.
-I, on the other hand, like to use a thick cut baloney, toasted bread and a good shmear of mustard.
-And if tomatoes are in season, a nice ripe slice of tomato on top is outta this world.
-So you see?
+- If tomatoes are in season, a nice ripe slice of tomato on top is outta this world.
 It’s all on what you grew up with.
 But no matter what you put on it, it is still a cheap but yummy sandwich that takes you back to your childhood.

-*any other condiments you like; mayo, sliced tomatoes, pickles, lettuce
+- any other condiments you like: mayo, sliced tomatoes, sliced cheese, pickles, lettuce

 Serve with some chips and an ice cold glass of Coca Cola.
 And take a trip back to some simpler days….

 - 4 slices thick bologna